Patients Will Generally Undergo Magnetic

 Detailed Explanation

 Magnetic resonance imaging works by aligning the hydrogen atoms in the body using a powerful magnetic field.
-When radio waves are pulsed through the body, these atoms produce signals that are detected and converted into detailed cross-sectional images.
+That's why when radio waves are pulsed through the body, these atoms produce signals that are detected and converted into detailed cross-sectional images.
 Unlike X-rays or CT scans, MRI does not use ionizing radiation, making it particularly valuable for imaging soft tissues like the brain, muscles, ligaments, and organs.
 The procedure typically takes between 15 to 90 minutes depending on the area being scanned and the complexity of the examination.

 Step-by-Step Process of an MRI Examination

 The MRI process begins with patient preparation, where medical staff review the patient's medical history and any contraindications such as pacemakers or metal implants.
+Throughout the procedure, patients may be asked to hold their breath briefly or perform specific breathing patterns for certain types of scans.
 Patients are then positioned comfortably on the scanning table, often with positioning aids to help them remain still.
 The technologist operates the scanner from an adjacent room while maintaining communication with the patient through an intercom system.
-Throughout the procedure, patients may be asked to hold their breath briefly or perform specific breathing patterns for certain types of scans.
 After the scan is complete, the images are processed and reviewed by a radiologist who interprets the findings and prepares a report for the referring physician.

 Real Examples of MRI Applications